bayesn/bayesn/docs/output.rst

 The plan for large SNANA jobs is that only the last of these outputs will be saved to avoid creating a very large number of output files.

-As discussed in :ref:`running`, when running BayeSN fits on a sample of SNe all objects are fit in parallel in a single job, rather than having a separate job for each SN.
+As discussed in :ref:`running_bayesn`, when running BayeSN fits on a sample of SNe all objects are fit in parallel in a single job, rather than having a separate job for each SN.
 These output files therefore contain the outputs for all SNe in the sample.